NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsC.clean.rst

 TODO
 ====

+- CHECK and CHECK% have the same URL.
 - CHR$ has URL #id1.
 Fix links properly for this one.
 - Fix broken links.
 Some don't get "clean" added for some reason.
 FixLinks has been run.